Course

 Attendance is required.
 If you know you will need to miss a class, please indicate this at least two weeks prior.
 If you know beforehand you will have to miss three or more classes, you cannot take this course.
 If you miss a class due to sickness or other unforeseen circumstances, notify me without delay.

 Class participation is part of your final grade.
 Participation is evaluated both on attendance and the quality of feedback given to other students’ work.
-Aside from participation being part of your grade, I really appreciate your input.
+Aside from participation being part of your grade, we really appreciate your input.
 If you think you have something to ask, please speak up: there are no stupid questions, but there are a lot of lost opportunities for information exchange and learning.
 This field is full of exciting new ideas and developments, and it is impossible to be aware of them all.
 So, if you can share information on an idea, article, project, or tool that is of value to you, please do!

 Plagiarism is a ‘mortal’ academic sin.
 If you have not done so already, please inform yourself on Leiden University’s views and regulations on plagiarism.
 This Leiden university library portal has several accessible web courses on how to quote and cite right and tips for bibliographic management.
 Note that plagiarism, copyright and other information sharing or copying issues are often extra complex when dealing with digital sources.
 If you are still in doubt whether (parts of) any work for this course may constitute plagiarism, you need to signal and verify this with me before you hand it in for grading.

 Do you have questions about using ChatGPT or other AI-driven tools to generate content?
-The details around this are currently hazy, but there is a chance that (over)reliance would be officially marked as academic fraud.
+The details around this are still admittedly hazy, but there is a chance that (over)reliance would be officially marked as academic fraud.
 We will discuss this during our first meeting.
 Also, check out this helpful page by the Leiden University Library.

 Schedule